Mano Amiga Colombia

 Juan David

-My name is Juan David, I am 9 years old and studying fourth grade.
-I like to study and every day when I return from my school I eat, clean myself and start doing my homework right away, so I can play a little before it is dark.
+My name is Juan David, I am 9 years old and studying fourth grade of elementary school.
+I like to study and every day when I return from my school I eat, clean myself and start doing my homework right away, so I can play a little before is dark.
 I live with my grandparents, my mother and my aunt.
 In the weekends I go with my grandfather to sell “empanadas” in front of our house to help with the maintenance of the house, because my mother does not work at the moment because she is receiving a medical treatment that makes her very weak.
 My grandmother is who helps me with my food, and takes me to school.

 I am very grateful to study at Mano Amiga and with all the donors that make possible for me to receive this education.
-In the future I would like to be a farmer because it is important to work the land and grow vegetables and fruits.
+In the future I would like to be a farmer because It is important to work the land and grow vegetables and fruits.

 Spring 2019